Paradoxxs/Gitbook/forensics/windows/file-or-folder-opening.md

 ## Shell bags

-Which folders were accessed by the user on the local machine, network, and removable device.
-User-specific Windows folder and viewing preferences to Windows explorer.
+Record which *folders* were accessed by the user on the local machine, network, and removable device.

-Analysis

-* Key items
-  * MRUListEX
-    * Directory was accessed at that time
+Record user folder and viewing preferences to Windows explorer.

+Can be used to identify access time of folder and pinpoint deleted folder

+**Analysis**
+The register structure mimic the tree structure of explorer.
+Where bagMRU\0 is equal to my computer.
+And BagMru\0\ # is the drive letter by opening the register value data and viewing as ascii of you can identify the drive letter.
+And so it continues to be mapped.

+By identifying the folder that have MRUListEX indicator you can assess when the directory was accessed.

 * Devices
   * fat32 : sequence number null
   * NTFS : sequence number exists
-* Mimic the tree structure of the explorer

 Tools